Who Killed The Corvair?

 In 1965, a totally redesigned four-link, independent rear suspension maintained a constant camber angle at the wheels.
 1965-1969 Corvairs were not prone to the formerly characteristic tuck-under crashes.
 A front anti-sway bar was installed on all later models.

-After Nader's accusations, GM made a tactical mistake.
+After Nader's accusations, General Motors made a tactical mistake.
 Rather than dispute the allegations, they attempted to discredit Nader himself.
-This resulted in Nader winning a lawsuit stemming the illegal investigations GM launched trying to dig up dirt on him.
-This action made people tend to believe Nader more.
+Because of the illegal investigations that GM launched trying to dig up dirt on him, they lost the lawsuit.
+It also made people tend to trust Nader more than they trusted GM.

 Properly maintained, a Corvair would handle better than most of the cars at the time.
 With the weight distribution favoring the drive wheels, it was a true bad-weather car.
 They were known to get through snow when more conventional cars were stranded.
-Unfortunately for the Corvair, it was beginning to build a reputation as being unsafe.
+Unfortunately for the Corvair, it was beginning to build a reputation as being an unsafe car.

 The Ford Falcon